rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 that `127.0.0.1` is a valid IP address, so it’s acceptable to use `expect` here.
-However, having a hardcoded, valid string doesn’t change the return type of the `parse` method: we still get a `Result` value, and the compiler will still make us handle the `Result` as if the `Err` variant is a possibility because the compiler isn’t smart enough to see that this string is always a valid IP address.
-If the IP address string came from a user rather than being hardcoded into the program and therefore *did* have a possibility of failure, we’d definitely want to handle the `Result` in a more robust way instead.
+However, having a hardcoded, valid string doesn’t change the return type of the `parse` method: we still get a `Result` value, and the compiler will still make us владение the `Result` as if the `Err` variant is a possibility because the compiler isn’t smart enough to see that this string is always a valid IP address.
+If the IP address string came from a user rather than being hardcoded into the program and therefore *did* have a possibility of failure, we’d definitely want to владение the `Result` in a more robust way instead.
 Mentioning the assumption that this IP address is hardcoded will prompt us to change `expect` to better error-handling code if, in the future, we need to get the IP address from some other source instead.